4/22/2025

 Prevention doesn’t stop at the above techniques.
 And there is no one-size-fits-all model for addressing fraud and chargebacks.
 Through a combination of technology solutions and business processes, your organization can counteract bots and bad actors.
 And as new fraud tactics emerge, Tessitura continues to evolve our defense for the Tessitura community.

-For a more comprehensive fraud prevention guide, check out our list of recommended practices.
+For a more comprehensive fraud prevention guide, check our list of recommended practices.
 If you have questions about putting these recommendations into practice, please open a support ticket.
 Interested in working with Tessitura Merchant Services?
-Learn more in this webinar.
+Learn more in this webinar recording.

 Topics